-I lived with an Italian family in a beautiful villa called Fonte Aulente.
-Surrounded by fig trees in the delicious peak of their season, olive groves, vineyards, a natural swimming pool & a separate little cottage where I slept.
+Feeling miserable in London, on a desperate whim I booked a flight (escape) to Italy to meet my Italian Workaway family, living in a beautiful villa called ‘Fonte Aulente’.
+Surrounded by fig trees in the delicious peak of their season, olive groves, vineyards, a natural swimming pool and a separate little cottage where I slept.
 A 20 minute walk down winding dirt roads to the small village of Montalcino.

 How did I learn how to make Pasta alla norma?
 It’s a juicy & romantic story!

 I was laying by the pool when I heard a car arrive.
 I wandered over to find two Italian men with a wine delivery.
 While one was busy on the phone the other asked me if I lived there.
-I told him that I was just staying there for a few weeks (that turned into 2 months), & he said that he might see me around.
-I replied with a shy “maybe…”, & that was it.
+I told him that I was just staying there for a few weeks (that turned into 2 months), and he said that he might see me around.
+I replied with a shy “maybe…”, and that was it.
 He left with neither of us getting each others number.

 On the walk I would yell “ciao!” to everyone I saw because I was traipsing through their backyard.
 As I walked past one particular villa, a car pulled into the driveway.
 I called out “ciao” to a young guy that said it in return but kept staring.
 (Not uncommon in Italy!)
-He yelled out “you’re the girl!” & I realise he’s the guy who came to drop off the bottle of wine the other week.
+He yelled out “you’re the girl!” and I realise he’s the guy who came to drop off the bottle of wine the other week.
 The guy who’s number I never got.
-He asked me what I was doing & I tell him that I’m heading to Montalcino.
+He asked me what I was doing and I tell him that I’m heading to Montalcino.
 He asks to meet up with me.
-Of course I say yes, & I walk away giggling at the serendipity of it all.
+Of course I say yes, and I walk away giggling at the serendipity of it all.

 We also made our own pasta to go with the eggplant tomato sauce.
 We shaped the pasta into ‘strascinati’, which means to pull, by rolling the dough into roughly the width of your finger, cutting it so it’s maybe 5cm in length, then rolling the piece on the flat side of the knife to make ‘strascinati’.
 During the making of the dough I was constantly told to make it with love.
 Very Italian.
 Apparently I was punching it.